minio/docs/source/includes/common/common-minio-kes.rst

 The first command allows |KES| to use the `mlock <http://man7.org/linux/man-pages/man2/mlock.2.html>`__ system call without running as root.
 ``mlock`` ensures the OS does not write in-memory data to a drive (swap memory) and mitigates the risk of cryptographic operations being written to unsecured drive at any time.
-KES 0.21.0 and later automatically detect and enable ``mlock`` if supported by the host OS.
+KES 0.21.0 and later automatically detects and enables ``mlock`` if supported by the host OS.
 Versions 0.20.0 and earlier required specifying the ``--mlock`` argument to KES.

 The second command starts the KES server in the foreground using the configuration file created in the last step.